Sitemap

 Housing Co-Op Member Application Download Links

-Email info@huronpines.ca or phone us at 519-702-6126 to with questions about the application process, vacancies or getting on a waiting list.
+Email info@huronpines.ca with questions about the application process, vacancies or getting on a waiting list.
 See our contact information page for map and address.

 How Much is the Housing Charge?